trevortombe/covidgraphs/index.md

 as the basis for most of shares reported on this site.
 Other sources may differ for this reason.

-COVID vaccination update for September 19, 2021:
+COVID vaccination update for September 20, 2021:

--   Shots reported today: 56,561 (61% 2nd doses)
+-   Shots reported today \*: 82,423 (40% 2nd doses)
--   Total shots given: 55,060,361
+-   Total shots given: 55,142,784
--   Age 12+ w/ 1+ Shots: 85.7%
+-   Age 12+ w/ 1+ Shots: 85.9%
--   Age 18+ w/ 1+ Shots: 85.4% (est)
+-   Age 18+ w/ 1+ Shots: 85.6% (est)
--   Shots per 100 people: 143.8
+-   Shots per 100 people: 144.0
--   People fully vaccinated: 26,380,463
+-   People fully vaccinated: 26,413,236
 -   Doses distributed: 63,864,354
--   Share of distributed doses administered: 86.2%
+-   Share of distributed doses administered: 86.3%
--   Inventory: 93.3 days (at avg pace)
+-   Inventory: 96.4 days (at avg pace)

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Weekend updates are incomplete
+Note: Includes some weekend doses

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 94,397/day over the past week and 84,039/day the week prior.Canada’s pace has slowed recently.
+Our 7-day average pace of giving shots: 90,468/day over the past week and 94,059/day the week prior.Canada’s pace has slowed recently.
 We’re now 83% below our June 30 peak average of 542,779.
 Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by NA